With over 20 years experience making Orthopaedic and Medical grade footwear we are sure to be able to assist you with your difficult to fit feet.

 Do I need a referral?

-If you are a DVA or SWEP customer then you need a referral.
+If you are a DVA or SWEP customer then you need a referral as your paperwork will be going through your podiatrist/orthotist as your medical provider.
 Otherwise we don’t need a referral to see you.
 However your health fund may require a referral if you intend to make a claim.